nckz/wrappaconda/README.md

-# WrAp[p]-A-Conda
+# Wr[App]-A-Conda
-Generates an OS X app with an Anaconda bundle inside and a configurable launching script.
+Generates an OS X app that wraps an Anaconda bundle.
+The app can be configured to run any binary from Anaconda's `bin` directory.